 Building a bark trail in the native grass meadow.

-Join us on Saturday, November 21 from 9 a.m. to noon.
 It’s time to refresh the bark path in the native grass meadow, so that park visitors can enjoy it and reduce damage to native plants.
 We’ve weeded, now it’s time to spread out the bark!
+The event will take place on Saturday, October 22 from 9:00 a.m. to noon.
 We’ll meet in Hanns Park (entrance lot is on Skyline off Redwood Parkway).
 Wear comfortable clothes, sturdy shoes, hat, sunscreen, and gloves.
 We’ll bring water, refreshments, and tools.

 Volunteers enjoying the great weather and food at the Blue Rock Springs Park BBQ.

 Every year, Alliance volunteers gather to celebrate the work of the year at Blue Rock Springs Park.
+This year, the event will take place on Saturday, July 23.
 You can spend an easy morning picking up trash around the lake (come at 9 a.m.); or just come for a burger or hotdog at 11:00 a.m.

 This is your party!
 If you come for the lake cleanup, wear comfortable clothes, sturdy shoes, hat, gloves and sunscreen.
 All volunteers welcome.
 Lunch is free, but PLEASE RSVP to (707) 654-1943 or email info@VallejoWatershedAlliance.org so we know how much food to prepare.